-Uniforms and supplies must be ordered from the current uniform company or College bookstore.
+Uniforms and supplies must be ordered from the current uniform company.
 Faculty and students have selected a specific style which has basic lines and will hold up to wear.
 No other styles will be permitted (drawstring pants may be purchased).